Hiiirad/personal-notes/Tech Guide/Shell-Scripting/README.md

     |SIGWINCH|28|Window size change (4.3 BSD, Sun)|
     |SIGIO|29|I/O now possible (4.2 BSD)|
     |SIGPWR|30|Power failure restart (System V)|
+- Terminal/Shell verbose mode:
+  - You can use `set -v -x` or `set +v +x` to see how shell reacts to your command for command completion.
+You can see it when you double-tap Tab key after your command.
+  - The result of the command completion are:
+    - `+` : It's in the first shell
+    - `++` : If the shell calls a function
+    - `+++` : If the function calls another command/function
+    - The more `+` signs means more layers of functions (Nested functions)

 ## Part 02 (Linux Commands)